 Yes, our residents love Bingo!
 However, contrary to those negative presentations, SNFs are full of creative and fun activities that keep residents engaged with one another, employees, and community outings.

 “It is more than bingo.
 Activities allow us the opportunity to experience life with one another.
 We live, laugh, cry, and reminisce about days gone by,” said Dawn Burks, Director of Community Life for Kissito Healthcare: Brian Center Alleghany.
 “We play, pray, sing, cook, love, and lose sometimes.
 The beauty of it all is that we do it together.
 It is more than bingo, its family.”

-Below are just a few ways SNF residents can stay active, connected, and get the most of their stay and treatment.
+Below are just a few ways SNF residents can stay active and connected during their short-stay rehabilitation or long-term care treatment.

 Many SNFs have raised garden beds so residents can easily spend mornings and afternoons working in gardens.
 These gardens often range from flowers to help decorate the center to growing some tasty vegetables everyone in the center can enjoy.

 Additionally, gardening can have some specific benefits for seniors or those dealing with memory issues.
 Gardening has been known to help relieve stress, increase serotonin, helps boost the immune system, help improve hand and eye coordination, and improves some sensory awareness.